NorESMhub/NorESM/doc/access/download_input.rst

 ::

-The download location with the highest priority is https://noresm.org/inputdata/ from where the downloading request will be redirected to the real location.
+The main download location for input data is https://noresm.org/inputdata/ from where the downloading request might be redirected to another location.

-Make sure that the input data files are write-protected.

 NorESM specific inputdata
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-PLEASE ADD

 The recipe to download the complete NorESM2 code is based on how it is done for CESM.
 For more details please see https://escomp.github.io/CESM/release-cesm2/downloading_cesm.html